bmenne-dspace/fmi-ls-bus/wireshark-plugin/ReadMe.md

 # FMI-LS-BUS Plugin for Wireshark

-The FMI-LS-BUS plugin extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS operation exchange between models.
+The FMI-LS-BUS PlugIn adds protocol support for FMI-LS-BUS to Wireshark.
+The plugin decodes captured FMI-LS-BUS operations and presents message contents, arguments, and status information in a structured, human-readable form instead of raw binary or hexadecimal data.
+This enables users to efficiently analyze and troubleshoot FMI-LS-BUS operation exchange between models.

-The plugin automatically analyzes FMI-LS-BUS logs and decodes operations into a clear and structured representation.
-Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, arguments, and status information.
+The plugin only analyzes existing captures.
+The FMU or importer, such as [dSPACE VEOS](https://www.dspace.com/en/pub/home/products/sw/simulation_software/veos.cfm), must log the FMI-LS-BUS operations to a `.pcapng` file in the format expected by the plugin.
+Operations written to or received by an FMI-LS-BUS terminal are recorded, with the packet direction indicating the direction of each operation.

 ![FMI-LS-BUS PlugIn](wireshark.png)